Skip Ribbon Commands

 Rest breaks

-Students are responsible for managing how they use their rest break allocation, including when and how long each break will be, with the supervisor noting the start and end times on the Special Examination Arrangements Rest Break Log Sheet.
+Students may decide how to manage their allocation of rest breaks, including when and how long each break will be, with the supervisor noting the start and end times on the Special Examination Arrangements Rest Break Log Sheet.

-The rest break allocation displayed on the Special Examination Arrangements Advice Slip should not be exceeded.
+The rest break allocation displayed on the VASS Special Examination Arrangements Advice Slip must not be exceeded.
 Students must be offered the full allocation of reading and writing time, in addition to the time taken for rest breaks.

 Students:

-• are not permitted to leave their table or leave the examination room during rest breaks, except in special circumstances as approved by the VCAA
+• are not permitted to leave their table or leave the examination room during rest breaks, except where approved by the VCAA or if required to due to an emergency or other circumstances.

-• are not permitted to read or write or access the examination/test questions or their responses during a rest break; papers must be turned facedown during a rest break
+• re not permitted to read or write or access the examination/test questions or their responses du ring a rest break; Papers must be turned face down during a rest break.

 • may use their rest break to relax, rehearse previously learned coping strategies, focus their thoughts or reflect on their responses.